The Bankrate promise

 May 12, 2023

-- The SBA will lift the moratorium on Small Business Lending Company (SBLC) licenses, allowing new non-bank institutions to apply.
+- The SBA lifted the moratorium on Small Business Lending Company (SBLC) licenses, allowing new non-bank institutions to apply.

-- It will create the Community Advantage SBLC to license nonprofits and mission-oriented financial institutions.
+- It created the Community Advantage SBLC to license nonprofits and mission-oriented financial institutions.

-- The SBA will remove the current Loan Authorization document from the 7(a) and 504 loan programs.
+- The SBA removed the current Loan Authorization document from the 7(a) and 504 loan programs.

 The SBA is upending its current regulations for new Small Business Lending Company licenses, approving borrowers under new lending criteria and streamlining the loan authorization process to take advantage of lenders’ expertise and current technology.

 It will also focus on helping underserved businesses through new Community Advantage lenders, allowing nonprofits and mission-based lenders to apply for a permanent license.